-An I done now?
+Am I done now?
 Well maybe.
-With our mild winter climate we never really winterize so we don't need to sterilize, flush and fill although it is a task we do once a year so that the Airstream becomes our earthquake kit with water, power, food and clothing.
-But there's more, I've summarized your tasks from the AIRSTREAM OWNER'S MANUAL to save you the time trying to find yours but you can also use THE NEWBIES GUIDE TO AIRSTREAMING (included in your late model Airstream briefcase of operation manuals) or THE (NEARLY) COMPLETE GUIDE TO AIRSTREAM MAINTENANCE, both by Rich Luhr from Airstream Life:
+With the mild winter climate, Gail and I never really winterize our Airstream so we don't need to sterilize, flush and fill although it is a task we do once a year since the Airstream is also our earthquake kit with water, power, food and clothing.
+But there's more, I've summarized your tasks from the Airstream Owner's Manual to save you the time trying to find yours but you can also use The Newbies Guide to Airstreaming (included in the briefcase of manuals in some late model Airstream) or The (Nearly) Complete Guide to Airstream Maintenance, both by Rich Luhr from Airstream Life.